 - disassemble, decompile, reverse engineer, or translate any software or hardware made available in connection with or related to the Portal or Services, or attempt to discover any software source code, object code, or underlying proprietary information, except to the extent that this restriction is prohibited by applicable law;

-- disrupt, disable, or interfere with the integrity or performance of the Portal or the Services or third-party data contained therein;
+- disrupt, disable, or interfere with the integrity, security, or performance of the Portal or the Services or third-party data contained therein;

 - modify, translate, adapt, merge, or make derivative works of the Portal or the Services, or frame or mirror or reproduce the presentation or navigational structure of any part of the Portal or the Services;

 - remove or alter Seagate’s copyright notices, trademarks or other proprietary rights notices affixed to or contained within the Portal or the Services;

 - perform unauthorized benchmark testing, penetration testing, monitoring or crawling of data or traffic, overloading, mail bombing, broadcasting, or flooding techniques; or

 - use the Portal Services or any data or materials obtained from the Portal or Services to build a competitive product or service, to build a product or service that uses ideas, features, functions, or graphics that are similar to the Portal or Services), or to copy any ideas, features, functions, or graphics of the Portal or the Services, or for any purpose competitive to Seagate (including competitive benchmarking).